Nazi eugenics: Nazi eugenics institutions

 The Hadamar Clinic was a mental hospital in the German town of Hadamar used by the Nazi-controlled German government as the site of Action T4.
 The Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics was founded in 1927.
-Hartheim Killing Facility was also part of the euthanasia programme where the Nazis murdered individuals they deemed disabled.
+The Hartheim killing centre was also part of the euthanasia programme where the Nazis murdered individuals they deemed disabled.
 At first, patients were transported in gas vans, where passengers were poisoned or asphyxiated using the engine exhaust during transit.
 Gas chambers were developed later and used pure carbon monoxide gas to murder the patients.